Complexity is cited as one of the main reasons a project or a business change can fail:

 A simple, elegant and economical solution may require that you shift your perspective, let go of what you are used to, and look at the subject of your analysis from a different point of view.
 At the same time, patching up and adding a fix on top of another fix may be faster in short term and is not very taxing from an analysis perspective.

 A simpler solution, process or interface is more stable, viable and cheaper to maintain.
 Getting to a simpler solution requires deeper analysis and sometimes even re-engineering.

-Automating existing process can be almost mechanical – just capture what we do today and give your notes to the developer.
+Automating the existing process can be almost mechanical – just capture what we do today and give your notes to the developer.
 But what would be the value?
-If the current process is not optimized, all you would achieve is bake the sub-optimal flow into the software and make it even harder to optimize in future.
+If the current process is not optimized, all you would achieve is baking the sub-optimal flow into the software and making it even harder to optimize in future.

 If instead, you apply your business analyst mindset to analyze the process for efficiency, you may find bottlenecks, unnecessary steps, handovers that no longer make sense and conditions that are out of date or even incorrect.
 Optimizing a business process usually requires some simplifying, and this exercise can deliver business value even without automating.

 How do you know what needs simplifying?
 You may start with a simple question.
-Whether it’s a screen, form, report or a process step, ask yourself whether it makes sense.
+Whether it’s a screen, form, report or process step, ask yourself whether it makes sense.